vacuumlabs/settlebeef/ROADMAP.md

 - Reward arbiters with a fraction of settled bets
 - Support for beef with incomplete votes to be decided if quorum is reached
 - Variable arbiter count
-- Support for beef with incomplete votes to be decided if quorum is reached

 # Q4 2024